K-Decompositions and 3d Gauge Theories: Combinatorics of -decompositions

 The rows of $g$ and $\sigma$ corresponding to the gluing functions $C_k$ are quite special; their properties are discussed further in Appendix \ref{app:symp}.
 Here it is at least clear that they only contain integer entries.
 Often (but not always) it is possible to choose polarization wisely so that the entire $g$ and $\sigma$ contain only integer entries, \ie\ $(g,\sigma)\in ISp\big(\frac13 NK(K^2\!-\!1),\Z\big)$.
 For example, this seems possible for any knot complement in $S^3$, for any $K$.

-Given the symplectic data $(g,\sigma)$ corresponding to the triangulation of $M$ and a choice of polarization, it is straightforward to try to define a gauge theory $T_K[M,\Pi]$ as well as various quantum wavefunctions associated to $M$, following \cite{Dimofte-QRS, DGG, DGG-index}.
-Each of these objects requires that the triangulation satisfy a few extra properties in order to be well-defined.
-For example, in order to define superpotentials in the gauge theory, the gluing functions $C_k$ must satisfy a certain constraint that is true for sufficiently refined triangulations.
-The construction of $T_[M,\Pi]$ and quantum wavefunctions is summarized in Appendix \ref{app:symp}.
+Given the symplectic data $(g,\sigma)$ corresponding to the triangulation of $M$ and a choice of polarization, one can attempt to define a gauge theory $T_K[M,\Pi]$ as well as various quantum wavefunctions associated with $M$, following \cite{Dimofte-QRS, DGG, DGG-index, KashAnd, AK-new, AK-complexCS, D-levelk}, etc. Each of these objects requires that the triangulation satisfy a few extra properties in order to be well-defined.